microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b><a name="aks">Activity: Deploy an Always On Availability Group on OpenShift with an operator</a></b></p>

 Follow these steps to deploy an Always On Availability Group on OpenShift using an operator.

+<pre>STOP: If you have gone through all the activities in Modules 1-4, and you are running on a single node OpenShift cluster, you may not have enough resources to do the activities in this Module if the SQL Server you deployed in Module 1 still is running.
+Therefore, be sure and cleanup all previous resources by executing step6_cleanup.sh in Module 04.</pre>

 1. Open a shell prompt and change directories to the **sqlworkshops/SQLonOpenShift/sqlonopenshift/05_operator** folder.